Argentum Market Capitalization Hits $2,062.00 (ARG)

-Argentum (CURRENCY:ARG) traded 0.3% lower against the US dollar during the 1 day period ending at 21:00 PM Eastern on February 27th.
-Over the last week, Argentum has traded 32.8% lower against the US dollar.
-Argentum has a total market capitalization of $2,062.00 and approximately $1.00 worth of Argentum was traded on exchanges in the last 24 hours.
-One Argentum coin can currently be bought for approximately $0.0002 or 0.00000002 BTC on exchanges including Cryptopia and CoinExchange.
+Argentum (CURRENCY:ARG) traded 0.3% lower against the dollar during the twenty-four hour period ending at 19:00 PM Eastern on February 29th.
+Over the last seven days, Argentum has traded 32.8% lower against the dollar.
+Argentum has a total market cap of $2,062.00 and approximately $1.00 worth of Argentum was traded on exchanges in the last day.
+One Argentum coin can now be bought for approximately $0.0002 or 0.00000002 BTC on cryptocurrency exchanges including Cryptopia and CoinExchange.

 - SecureCoin (SRC) traded flat against the dollar and now trades at $0.0003 or 0.00000003 BTC.